 We're working on our homes slowly, one area at a time, so don't get too distracted from the Car Organization Challenge this week.

 However, I know some of you love to know what's coming next, so I'll tell you.
-Next week we'll organize outdoor and garden storage areas.
+Next week we'll focus on one of the first places both our guests and we see each day as we walk in the door, the entryway and mudroom of our homes.

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.